Cart»

 Wellington Martinborough

-Voyager is sourced from the McCreanor Vineyard, Princess Street, one of the oldest Pinot Noir vineyards in Martinborough (around twenty five years), an area blessed by good drainage and a cool summer microclimate.
-A combination of slightly heavier soils and a single clone 10/5 on its own roots, always rewards with a particularly supple Pinot Noir.
+From fruit picked off some of the oldest vineyards in Martinborough, an internationally renowned Pinot Noir appellation.
+Blessed by superior drainage and cool summers, a combination of slightly heavier soils and bespoke clones on own roots, always render a particularly eloquent Pinot Noir, so very articulate of clime and of place.
 Escarpment excels at formulating single vineyard wines from their small, but excellent, retinue of sites.
-Like the best wines of Burgundy, these individualistic editions offer marked differences in character.
+Like the best wines of Burgundy, these individualistic editions offer marked differences in character and charm.

 EACH